Graco Breaze Review

 Our Analysis and Test Results

-The Graco company began in 1942 as a metal fabrication shop that made car parts owned by Russell Gray and Robert Cone, in Philadelphia, PA.
-Eleven years later Gray left the company and Cone hired engineer David Saint to help him design a new line of products.
-Their first product was an infant swing inspired by a coworker who used an outdoor glider to soothe their new baby.
-The swing sold millions and Graco became one of the world's leading manufacturers of baby gear with innovative ideas like the Pack N' Play and Travel Systems.
+The Graco company began in 1942 as a metal fabrication shop that made car parts owned by Russell Gray and Robert Cone in Philadelphia, PA.
+Eleven years later, Gray left the company, and Cone hired engineer David Saint to help him design a new line of products.
+One of their first products was a top-ranked baby swing, crafted from inspiration by a coworker who used an outdoor glider to soothe their new baby.
+The swing sold millions, and Graco became one of the world's leading baby gear manufacturers with innovative ideas like the Pack N' Play and Travel Systems.

 Weight and Folded Size

-The Breaze earned a 3 of 10 for weight and folded size with one of the heaviest weights in the group of 18.25 lbs.
-The Breaze is also the 3rd largest measuring 7,749.25 cubic inches.
-By comparison, the Inglesina Net is 11.88 lbs and 4,762.80 cubic inches, far smaller.
-While it does have a carry handle, a shoulder strap would be easier given the heft and size.
+The Breaze is one of the heaviest strollers in the group at 18.25 lbs.
+The Breaze is also one of the largest, measuring 7,749.25 cubic inches.
+While it does have a carry handle like the Maclaren Techno XT, a shoulder strap would be easier given the heft and size.

 Ease of Use

 Fold and Unfold

-The Breaze has a one-handed fold and it auto-locks (above left).
-The process is an umbrella style collapse that doesn't self-stand, but it initiates with a hand lever instead of your feet (above right).
+The Breaze has a one-handed fold, and it auto-locks (above left).
+The process is an umbrella-style collapse that doesn't self-stand like the UPPAbaby G-Lite, but it initiates with a hand lever instead of your feet (above right).
 Unfolding requires two hands but isn't difficult.
-When the lock is engaged, the opposite side hangs open, and it hangs half open when carried.
+When the lock is engaged, the opposite side hangs open, staying that way when carried.

-The Breaze brakes are double action and hard to set.
-You need to use so much force that it feels like they are going to break before they engage.
-However, the pedal itself is large, easy to release, and sandal foot friendly.
+The Breaze brakes are double-action and hard to set.
+You need to use so much force that it feels like they will break before they engage.
+However, the pedal is large, easy to release, and sandal-foot-friendly.